Last updated on July 18, 2023

 Snowshoe on a Mountain Top (Sunshine Village)

 Nothing beats the crunch of snow under your feet while trekking on the epitome of Canadian transportation – snowshoes.
-Journey above the treeline at Sunshine Village Ski Resort via gondola and chairlift and enjoy crisp powder and a guided tour gives you a true backcountry snowshoe experience complete with 360 views of Mt.
+Journey above the treeline at Sunshine Village Ski Resort via gondola and chairlift and enjoy crisp powder and a guided tour that gives you a true backcountry snowshoe experience complete with 360 views of Mt.
 Assiniboine.

 Go by Dog Sled (Canmore)